TaNiShQ-000/Electricity_Consumption_Analysis-Visualization/README.md

 ## ABOUT THE DATASET-
-**"usage" dataset** ->  contains record of consumption of power in KWH and date-time stamp **"weather" dataset** -> contains detils about the weather on that specific datetime such   -temprature,
+**"usage" dataset** ->  contains record of consumption of power in KWH and date-time stamp **"weather" dataset** -> contains detils about the weather on that specific datetime such   - temprature,
-                                                                                            -due ,
+                                                                                            - due ,
                                                                                             -wind speed,
                                                                                             -humidity (min/max/avg)
 Data was extracted from the kaggle datasets